bh107/bohrium/doc/source/installation/linux.rst

 .. note:: The installation will prompt you for the installation path.
           The default path is ``/opt/cphvb`` which requires root permissions.
 Hence, if you do not have root access use a installation path to inside your home directory.

+.. note:: To compile to a custom Python (with valgrind debug support for example), set the make variable, CPHVB_PYTHON, naming the binary of your custom compiled Python.

 Finally, you need to set the ``PYTHONPATH`` and the ``LD_LIBRARY_PATH`` environment variables.
 The ``PYTHONPATH`` should include the path to the newly installed cphVB Python module.
 This will also make sure that Python uses the NumPy module included in cphVB::